thiagonascimento8512/dio-game-class/README.pt.md

 # Representação de um Herói Genérico

-# Representation of a Generic Hero

 Neste projeto eu desenvolvi uma classe genérica para representar um herói de uma aventura.
-In this project I developed a generic class to represent a hero in an adventure

 ## Início Rápido